 Helping your graduate job hunt and creating job opportunities

 Finding a job after university can be tough – the competition is high and it’s hard to know how to make yourself stand out.
-Participating in a year in industry is a great way to gain valuable work experience, which can aid your graduate job applications.
+Participating in a year in industry is a great way to gain valuable work experience, which can aid your graduate schemes UK applications.

 If you need help with your graduate job search, from CV templates, to interview advice, Give a Grad a Go offer a personalised approach to aid you in every step of your application.

 Often, undergraduate placements can lead to graduate job opportunities within the organisation you undertook your placement year in.

 This is a great way to save time applying to graduate jobs and reduce the stress of final year.

 Help with the transition into the working world

 Work-life is totally different to university life.
 University placement years can help you figure out what type of workplace environment you enjoy working in and give you a chance to experience the routine of a normal working day.

 With most work placement jobs, you’ll be working with people of all ages and levels of experience, this is a great way to boost your confidence and help you gain a solid understanding of what other people’s positions in the company involve.

 You’ll most likely learn basic workplace etiquette such as the language to use in emails, and how to interact with clients and colleagues, learning how to navigate this is important in all graduate jobs.

 Year in industry placements can teach you a range of transferrable skills which are valuable for graduate careers.